 For example, frequent constipation can indicate a blockage in the first chakra.
 A recurring sore throat leaves clues to a blocked fifth chakra.
 Frequent headaches around the area of the forehead may mean your sixth chakra is blocked.

 In the following articles on the chakras, we will explore each of the seven main chakras in depth as well as tips on how to align them.

 Editor’s Note: This is the first article in a series.
+If you are not already part of the series, you may sign up free here.
 Stay tuned for a deep dive into each of the seven chakras, and how to use them to find more balance.